Basic-Data-Infrastructure/developer-portal/service-provider.md

 There are two different flows for the Service Provider.

-In the full flow, the Service Consumer makes a request that includes delegation evidence.
+In the full flow, the Data Consumer makes a request that includes delegation evidence.
 In the minimal flow, the request of the consumer does not contain delegation evidence.

 ##### Full Flow